-The last Quarter of 2019 saw a significant improvement on NTV Kenya with Kenya Audience Research (KARF) Foundation projecting a growth of 2% in November 2019 from 4.5% to As we look to 2020, The Group has put in place 6.5%.
-This period comprehensive plans to leverage and exploit saw NTV Kenya its current strength in the digital space towards launch two new delivering value both for the new age consumers TV shows; Pieces and growing new revenue streams of Us and Kaidi, which assisted the brand in gaining new audiences.
+The last Quarter of 2019 saw a significant improvement on NTV Kenya with Kenya Audience Research (KARF) Foundation projecting a growth of 2% in November 2019 from 4.5% to 6.5%.
+This period saw NTV Kenya launch two new TV shows; Pieces of Us and Kaidi, which assisted the brand in gaining new audiences.
 NTV Kenya has continued to engage audiences countrywide in partnership with Churchill Show and through the NTV County Editions.
-In 2020 NTV Kenya will focus more on attracting female audiences and the youth while retaining male audiences, through impact-led programming for both news and shows.
+In 2020 NTV audiences and the youth while retaining male audiences, through impact-led programming for both news and shows.